- General Degree Requirements and Policies

 As the disciplinary process is also an educational one, students may be referred to resources and campus support services or asked to complete additional projects.
 Students who are required to complete an assignment(s) as part of the sanctioning process can expect the work to be reviewed with standard academic expectations and meet the required page length using single-spaced, 12-point Times New Roman font, with 1-inch margins.

 A violation of academic integrity compromises the intellectual foundation of our institution.
 To violate that principle is one of the most serious offenses a student can commit at Columbia University.
 A student found responsible for an academic integrity violation can expect to receive a minimum sanction of disciplinary probation and may be expelled from the University.
-Irrespective of the disciplinary outcome, faculty members reserve the right to assign grades as they deem appropriate.
+When a student is found to have committed an act of academic dishonesty, such as plagiarism or cheating, the student may fail the course involved and will be subject to probation, suspension, or dismissal.

 If a student is found responsible for a second policy violation, the student can expect that the likely outcome will be dismissal.